 Downloaded : 296 times.

 Keywords : Foot reflexology, Discectomy, Severity of pain, Opioids

-Conclusion: Considering positive effects of foot reflexology on severity of pain and reduced dosage of opioids needed for pain control, this technique is recommended to be used as a perfect complementary therapy along with other treatments to reduce postoperative pain in patients undergoing a discectomy.
+Conclusions: Considering the positive effects of foot reflexology on the severity of pain and reduced dosage of the required opioids for pain control, this technique is recommended to be used as a perfect complementary therapy, along with other treatments to reduce postoperative pain in patients undergoing a discectomy.